 Planned Giving

-The Fiorello La Guardia Society is a group of individuals who have recognized City Center in their long-term financial plans.
 By joining the La Guardia Society, you'll ensure that City Center’s stage presents dynamic performances for years to come, building a bridge from this generation of performing arts lovers to the next.

-Founded in 2007 under the patronage of Anne Strickland Squadron, the La Guardia Society acknowledges those special friends who secure City Center’s future with their commitment today through deferred giving options such as bequests, life insurance, retirement plans, and real estate.
-These gifts provide the donor with important reductions in current personal income and estate taxes.
+Founded in 2007 under the patronage of Anne Strickland Squadron, the La Guardia Society acknowledges those donors who secure City Center’s future through deferred giving options such as bequests, life insurance, retirement plans, and real estate.
+As a member of the La Guardia Society, you’ll not only leave a lasting legacy, but you’ll also enjoy important reductions in current personal income and estate taxes.

 If you have already included City Center in your long-term financial plans and wish to make your commitment known to us, we can thank you now for your future support with special events and programs throughout the year.

-To learn more about Planned Giving, please contact our team at 212.763.1257 or patrons@nycitycenter.org.
+To learn more about Planned Giving, please contact Joe Valone at 212.763.1296 or jvalone@nycitycenter.org.

 How to Designate a Gift